raissalegal/raissalegal/README.md

 - 🗓 I’m in the 5th semester of the program
 - 📚 Eyeing a major in Statistics or Computer Science after graduation
 - 🧩 Besides college, I hit the gym and love tackling jigsaw puzzles (the 500+ piece ones 🤩)
-- 🪐 I'm pretty much a naturalist and I'm into watching science channels
+- 🪐 I'm into watching science channels
 - ⚡ Fun fact: I'm using ChatGPT to correct my English on this README, lol (not my mother tongue) -> ✨cheers to AI!✨